Search

 Number 1.
 The Japanese Shower

 Derived from Japanese bath etiquette, the Japanese shower refers to the idea of using limited water while bathing.
 First, get yourself wet enough to lather both soap and shampoo.
-Once you’ve done that, turn the water either completely off or to a low drizzle.
+Once that occurs, turn the water either completely off or to a low drizzle.
 Turn it back on to rise, add conditioner, then rinse again.
-This can save hundreds of gallons of water a month if not more.
+This can save hundreds of gallons of water of month if not more.

 Number 2.
 Brushing Your Teeth